Behold your God and Saviour!

 According to Song, The Christian church historically has not been tolerant of other belief systems.
 He cites Augustine arguing for the ‘use of coercion for the sake of the salvation of souls’; Thomas Aquinas arguing that the of ‘rites unbelievers and Jews should not to be tolerated’, and that heretics should be ‘constrained both for their own sake and the protection of others’; and John Calvin maintaining that part of the purpose of civil authority ‘included the protection of the outward worship of God and the defence of sound doctrine and the standing of the church’.[6]
 John Stott also mentions briefly the atrocities committed in the Spanish Inquisition as an indication of the intolerance that has occurred historically.[7]
 The commands in the Old Testament for the destruction of the Canaanites and their religion (Exodus 23:23-24; 19:1; Deuteronomy 7:1-5; 31:3-5) have been used in the middle ages to justify such intolerant positions.[8]

 However, to use a deductive method to apply Scripture to the contemporary context has serious faults.
-Such methods do not give consideration to the context in which the Scripture was written, thus allowing the Scripture to be applied any way the reader sees fit; and neither does it giver consideration to the contemporary context where the Scriptural and contemporary contexts can be compared and contrasted.
+Such methods do not give consideration to the context in which the Scripture was written, thus allowing the Scripture to be applied any way the reader sees fit; and neither does it give consideration to the contemporary context where the Scriptural and contemporary contexts can be compared and contrasted.
 Rather, before Scripture can be applied and thus deducing an ethic, a biblical theology of the Old Testament followed by the New Testament, through which the Old Testament is to be understood, must be developed.

 To understand the purpose of the commands to destroy the Canaanites and their religion, consideration must be given to God’s relationship to the world, and Israel’s role in that relationship.
 The Bible asserts first and foremost that there is one God who made the heavens and the earth (Genesis 1:1).
 This allows for ethical simplicity in that humanity is not answerable to competing authorities, thereby causing confusion.
 Rather, there is one God to whom humanity must give an account (Genesis 9:5; Psalm 33:13-15; Proverbs 5:20).
 Secondly, the world has fallen into sin through the rebellion of humanity (Genesis 3:1-19; Romans 8:21).
 Instead of destroying what had been spoilt through sin, God chose to redeem creation (Genesis 3:15; Romans 8:23).
 It is the second point that is most crucial, as it is within this that the program of redemption of Israel and God’s commands to Israel are to be understood.
 Israel was raised by God out of slavery in Egypt in fulfilment of the Abrahamic Covenant, and would become the people in the land as a blessing to all nations (Genesis 12:1-3).
 The way Israel would fulfil the Abrahamic Covenant was through her identity and moral obligations (Exodus 19:4-6).
-As a kingdom of priests, the entire nation of Israel assumed a mediatory role between herself and the nations.
+As a kingdom of priests, the entire nation of Israel assumed a mediatory role between God and the nations.
 It would be through Israel that the nations would come to know God and come to God.
 This implicated Israel’s moral obligation as a holy nation.
-In order to fulfil her mission as a kingdom of priests, Israel had to remain distinctive from the other nations.
+In order to fulfil her mission as a kingdom of priests, Israel had to remain distinct from the other nations.
 This had implications for not only Israel’s religion, it also had implications for every aspect of her nationality.
 Israel’s distinctiveness ought to be attributed to her mission rather then her race.
 It would be through Israel’s nationality and relationship to the other nation that God would be revealed.

 If the nation of Israel was to be a blessing to all nations, it seems contradictory that God should command Israel to destroy the Canaanites.
-However, Wright asserts that God’s blessing in eschatological terms and God’s blessing “… does not eliminate his prerogative to act in judgement on particular nations…”[9] Similarly, the Abrahamic and Sinai covenants did not prevent God from taking against future generations of Israelites in judgement.
+However, Wright asserts that God’s blessing in eschatological terms and “… does not eliminate his prerogative to act in judgement on particular nations…”[9] Similarly, the Abrahamic and Sinai covenants did not prevent God from taking against future generations of Israelites in judgement.
 In fact, the destruction of the Canaanites was consistent with Israel’s mission.
 The purpose of God exercising judgement was that the God would be known (Ps 9:16; 59:13; 83:16-18; Isaiah 26:9; Ezekiel 11:10-12; 12:16), and making God known was part of Israel’s priestly office.
 The Canaanite nations and their religions contravened the first principle of biblical ethics by denying their accountability to God by worshipping a plurality of god’s which is inconsistent with the assertion of Scripture.
 This needed to be demonstrated historically.
 It should also be noted that it was not only the Canaanites who were liable to such judgment.
 In similarly manner, those within Israel who worshipped other gods were judged (Deuteronomy 13), and should the nation as a whole disobeyed the decrees set by God, they would be ‘vomited’ from the land as the Canaanites were (Leviticus 18:24-29).
 At the very least, these commands are not to be thought of as ‘racist’ or a basis for religious bigotry.
 Rather, they should be perceived as having their primary concern in the revelation of God.

 However, despite the biblical-theological framework given for the Old Testament, these commands can not be directly applied to modern pluralism and multiculturalism for two reasons.
 Firstly, these commands were directed against a particular people group, and lack application to any other people group.
 The most likely reason for this is the destruction of the Canaanites had been anticipated from the days of Abraham for their sin (Genesis 15:16 [referred to as Amorites]).
 Secondly, in the course of redemptive history there has been a shift in the definition of the people of God and the locality of Divine revelation.
 While Israel defined the people and the locality of the revelation of God in the Old Testament, they failed in their mission through sin and rebellion (Isaiah 52:5; Ezekiel 36:20-21).
 It was only when Israel was personified in Christ that the identity and mission was fulfilled.
 Therefore, the people of God and the locality of the revelation of God is no longer political or national, rather they have been personified in Christ.
 It is Christ who has become the blessing to all nations, and not a political initiative.
 For this reason, Jesus refrained from political activity (John 6:15) and separatism (Luke 15:1-2; Matthew 15:21-28; Mark 5:25-34), taught extensively that the Kingdom of God is not what people expected (Matthew 13:1-52), and that it is not of this world (John 18:36).
 However, Christ did make political comments (Mark 12:14-17; John 19:11).
-Instead, Jesus advanced his kingdom through preaching and teaching (Mark 1:38).
+Instead, he advanced his kingdom through preaching and teaching (Mark 1:38).

 This shift in the definition of the people of God and the locality of Divine revelation influence the New Testament church.
 Nowhere in the New Testament is the church found to be lobbying political pressure, or suppressing a people group or belief system outside their own.
 While it needs to be acknowledged that the first century Roman Empire did not allow for such political lobbying, and the church’s numbers were small in comparison, the theological reasons based on the person of Christ cannot be overlooked.
 The result in influence was different belief systems became an opportunity to explain the gospel (Acts 17:16-34), and while partaking in sacrifices offered to idols is forbidden, eating meat that had been sacrificed to an idol then sold at market is left to a question of conscious (1 Corinthians 10:18-33).
 Therefore, a greater extent of tolerance is present in the New Testament.